mturki/Spatula/README.md

 Usage
 -------
-You can anotate your View fields with the '@BindTypeface' annotation.
+You have to anotate your View fields with the '@BindTypeface' annotation.

 ```java
 //without font index, the binder use the default font 'FontMapper.regular'.